-On July 25, 2016, the Board of Directors (the "Board") of the Company approved, and made legally effective, a 1-for-1.35 reverse stock split of the Company's common stock.
+On July 25, 2016, the Board approved, and made legally effective, a 1-for-1.35 reverse stock split of the Company's common stock.
 All share, stock option and per share information presented in the consolidated financial statements have been adjusted to reflect the reverse stock split on a retroactive basis for all periods presented.
 There was no change in the par value of the Company's common stock.

-The accompanying consolidated statements of operations, cash flows and shareholders' equity are presented for two periods: "Predecessor" and "Successor", which relate to the period preceding the Transaction and the period succeeding the Transaction, respectively.
-The Company refers to the operations of Medpace Holdings, Inc. and subsidiaries for both the Predecessor and Successor periods.
+The accompanying consolidated statements of operations, cash flows and shareholders' equity are presented for two periods: "Predecessor" and "Successor", which relate to the period preceding and succeeding, respectively, the